This event is SOLD OUT.

 She leads the Brain, Education, and Mind (BEAM) Team to study the brain and behavior links underlying reading development and difficulty.
 Current research focuses on reading intervention and summer reading growth.
 She was awarded the 2014 award for Transforming Education Through Neuroscience Award from the Learning & the Brain Foundation and the International Mind, Brain, and Education Society and was invited to join the first White House Workshop on Neuroscience and Learning.

 This program provides up to 20 hours toward professional development credit for various professionals.
 For details on credit offered, visit our CE credit page or call our office at 781-449-4010 ext.
-102. Note: Credits are not provided by MIT.
+2.